Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 protocol ({{GHG04b}}) it is based on.

-NOTE: This phase serves only to set a cookie on the Listener so that it doesn't allocate resources, thus mitigating a potential DOS attack that might be perpetrated by flooding the Listener with handshake commands.
+NOTE: This phase serves only to set a cookie on the Listener so that it doesn't allocate resources, thus mitigating a potential DoS attack that might be perpetrated by flooding the Listener with handshake commands.

 The Listener responds with the following: